 It doesn’t matter what sporting activity you're involved with, the feet need to be functioning at their best.
 Aggressive lateral sports such as squash, tennis, soccer and badminton can be very hard on the feet knees and hips.
-Before getting involved in these sports it may be a good idea to have a foot specialist do a full biomechanical examination to eliminate the possibility of injury.
+Before getting involved in these sports it may be a good idea to have a foot specialist do a full biomechanical examination to reduce the possibility of injury.

-- Don't wear sandals when playing sports.
+- Avoid wearing sandals when playing sports.

-- Do replace your running shoes often, at least every 350 – 450 miles run.
+- Replace your running shoes often. (at least every 350 – 450 miles run.)

 Do you require an appointment?

-Would like to book an appointment with a Chiropodist to discuss your foot and ankle issues?
-If so, click this button and fill out our appointment request form.
+Would like to book an appointment with a Chiropodist to discuss your Foot and Ankle issues?
+If so, click this button to complete our appointment request form.